unixwzrd/unixwzrd.github.io/docs/publication/jekyll-site-tooling-blog-series.md

 ## Publication Boundary

-The current scope includes research, drafting, and maintenance of series planning and review documents under `docs/publication/`.
-It does not authorize changes to site behavior, scripts, configuration, workflows, generated data, posts, Git history, deployment, or publication.
+The Publisher has authorized local post-tree drafts and browser previews for this series.
+Part 1 has been published by the Publisher.
+This does not authorize commits, pushes, deployment, or remote publication of Part 2.

 Keep research and review packets under `docs/publication/`.
-The Publisher requested that Part 1 and the landing page appear in the local Jekyll browser preview, so their current sources are `html/_posts/series/beyond-static-building-a-publication-system-around-jekyll/2026-09-22-jekyll-one-problem-at-a-time.md` and `html/blog/series/beyond-static-building-a-publication-system-around-jekyll.md`.
+Parts 1 and 2 and the landing page are in the Jekyll source tree; their exact paths are in the linked packets.
 Do not rebuild or restart the watched local Jekyll server merely to make a source edit visible.
 Do not create alternate build destinations inside the repository.
 Commit, push, deployment, and remote publication remain separate decisions.

 Before describing any tool as current, tested, deployed, automatic, or reliable, verify that claim against its present source, documentation, tests, workflow configuration, and retained operational evidence.
 The repository contains older utilities, backups, derived output, runtime files, and documentation that may no longer describe the active path.